kamalakarrao/Firebase-Esp8266-Streaming-Code/README.md

 # Programming the Nodemcu | ESP8266

+# Firebase Basic Code to Read and Store Data

+Step-1: Copy the Code from Firebase-Basic-Stream.ino and paste it in your Arduino IDE

+Step-2: Enter your Wifi SSID & PASSWORD in the code

+Step-3: Enter your FIRBASE HOST & FIREBASE_AUTH in the code

+        FIREBASE HOST is the Firebase Database Url in your Firebase Project
+                Eg: workshop-test-default-rtdb.firebaseio.com
+                Make sure you don't include "https" or "/"

+        FIREBASE_AUTH is the Database Secret Key which can be found under firebase project settings

+Step-4: Upload your Code to your Board

+# Firebase Streaming

 Step-1: Copy the Code from Firebase-Basic-Stream.ino and paste it in your Arduino IDE

 Step-2: Enter your Wifi SSID & PASSWORD in the code